location

 What Is Laparoscopic Hernia Surgery?

-Laparoscopic hernia surgery is a modern surgical method used to repair hernias with minimal cuts and faster recovery.
-The surgeon makes a few small incisions and inserts a tiny camera, known as a laparoscope, along with thin surgical tools.
+Laparoscopic hernia surgery is a modern surgical method.
+It is used to repair hernias with minimal cuts and faster recovery.
+The surgeon makes a few small incisions through which he inserts a tiny camera, known as a laparoscope.
 The camera shows a live video on a monitor, allowing the surgeon to repair the weak area by placing a mesh for support.

 Benefits of this technique include: